Joris-Karl Huysmans: Civil service career

 For 32 years, Huysmans worked as a civil servant for the French Ministry of the Interior, a job he found tedious.
 The young Huysmans was called up to fight in the Franco-Prussian War, but was invalided out with dysentery.
 He used this experience in an early story, "Sac au dos" (Backpack) (later included in his collection, Les Soirées de Médan).

 After his retirement from the Ministry in 1898, made possible by the commercial success of his novel, La cathédrale, Huysmans planned to leave Paris and move to Ligugé.
 He intended to set up a community of Catholic artists, including Charles-Marie Dulac (1862-1898).
 He had praised the young painter in La cathédrale.
 Dulac died a few months before Huysmans completed his arrangements for the move to Ligugé, and he decided to stay in Paris.

-In addition to his novels, Huysmans was known for his art criticism in L'Art moderne (1883) and Certains (1889).
-He was a founding member of the Académie Goncourt.
-An early advocate of Impressionism, he admired such artists as Gustave Moreau and Odilon Redon.

 In 1905 Huysmans was diagnosed with cancer of the mouth.
 He died in 1907 and was interred in the cimetière du Montparnasse, Paris.